As each season in the Wheel of the Year turns,

 When we stomp, growl, shake & howl under the moon,

-we’re practicing sovereignty as a somatic art.
+we’re practicing sovereignty as a lost art.

 Letting the body animate what the mind cannot.